Report: Tenure offer revoked from slavery project journalist

-CHAPEL HILL, N.C.
+WINSTON-SALEM, N.C.
 (AP) — Faculty members of a North Carolina university want an explanation for the school’s reported decision to back away from offering a tenured teaching position to journalist Nikole Hannah-Jones, whose work on the country’s history of slavery has drawn the ire of conservatives.

 Hannah-Jones was offered a position as the Knight Chair in Race and Investigative Journalism at the University of North Carolina at Chapel Hill, the school announced last month.
-Hannah-Jones is a Pulitzer Prize-winning investigative journalist who is working on The 1619 Project for The New York Times Magazine.
+Hannah-Jones is an investigative journalist who won the Pulitzer Prize for her work on The 1619 Project for The New York Times Magazine.

-But the school changed its offer from a tenured position to a five-year term as a professor with an option for review at the end of that time, NC Policy Watch reported Wednesday.
+But the school changed its offer from a tenured position to a five-year term as a professor with an option for review at the end of that time, as first reported by NC Policy Watch on Wednesday.

 In a statement issued in response to the story, faculty members of the university’s school of journalism and media said the decision was especially concerning given that Hannah-Jones had the full support of the journalism school’s dean, Susan King.
 They said the decision also violated established tenure and promotion procedures at UNC-Chapel Hill.